senatordolan/FwConfigApp/README.md

   - sudo apt-get install python3-dev

 6. Install SIP
+  Installing SIP is the first step toward getting the necessary python components installed for QT.
+Instructions can be found at http://pyqt.sourceforge.net/Docs/PyQt4/installation.html

   SIP is a package that generates python bindings to C and C++ libraries.
-This is required when we use QT ask QT generates C libraries that that then need to be usable by python.
+This is required when we use QT as QT generates C libraries that that then need to be usable by python.

   - go to https://riverbankcomputing.com/software/sip/download and download the SIP source package for the LINUX OS
   - copy the downloaded tar file to /usr/src
   - open a terminal on your ubuntu machine